Work on a Cruise Ship: Travel the World and Get Paid

 I have nothing but good things to say about working for

-mediocre reviews and the pay and hours are not good.
-The
+mediocre reviews from my peers and the pay and hours are not as good.

 After a 6-week break I will start in